×

 The most common uses of Ketorolac are as follows:

 Doctors recommend dissolving Ketorolac in a glass of water and then taking the liquid.
 This medicine should always be taken after meals.
-Ketorolac may upset the stomach for some people.
+Ketorolac may upset the stomach of some people.
 In that case, take an antacid with the medicine.

 Usually, Ketorolac can be taken every 4 or 6 hours for 5 days.
 But you should always take the dosage as prescribed by the doctor.
 It is advised not to lie down for around 10-15 minutes after taking the medicine.
 If the pain still persists even after consuming it according to the prescribed dose, you should contact your doctor.